Nicole Kidman Shares Rare Update On Adopted Children Connor and Bella Cruise In New ‘Vanity Fair’ Interview

 — POPSUGAR (@POPSUGAR) January 8, 2018

-In another one of Kidman’s interviews with Who Magazine last year, the BLL star shared her feelings on her kids being members of the controversial church, saying that they’re old enough to make their own decisions and deciding to be members of the Church of Scientology is up to them.
+In another one of Kidman’s interviews — one with Who Magazine last year — the Big Little Lies star shared her feelings on her kids being members of the controversial church, saying that they’re old enough to make their own decisions.
+She reiterated that deciding to be members of the Church of Scientology was up to them.
 Though Nicole did not go into too much detail on her feelings about the church, she did tell the publication that her job is just to love her children.

-Nicole returns to her hit HBO show, Big Little Lies in June.
+Nicole returns to her hit HBO show in June.